-The Mandatory BDC and BDC+ Specialty Care product requires you to obtain transplants and bariatric services at a Blue Distinction Center or Blue Distinction Center+ in order to obtain maximum benefits.
-If you choose to utilize a non-Blue Distinction Center or non-Blue Distinction Center+ you will be responsible for 100% of costs associated with any specialty care received at such facility.
+The Mandatory BDC and BDC+ Specialty Care product requires you to obtain transplants and bariatric services at a Blue Distinction Center or Blue Distinction Center+ to obtain maximum benefits.
+If you choose to utilize a non-Blue Distinction Center or non-Blue Distinction Center+ you will be responsible for 100% of costs associated with any specialty care received at such facility unless otherwise determined by your employer or the plan administrator.